About Me

 Publications: on ADS

-Research Interests: My current focus lies in the realm of stellar evolution and internal stellar oscillations with applications to pre-supernova outbursts and tidal evolution of exoplanets.
-I have also worked on interacting stellar binaries and tidal disruption events.
+Research Interests: My current focus lies in the realm of stellar evolution with applications to transient events.
+I am also interested in stellar oscillations and tides.

 Community

-Teaching and Mentoring: I developed my passion for teaching while working at the UC Berkeley Student Learning Center, and I remain dedicated to mentoring and STEM pedagogy through the Certificate of Practice in University Teaching at Caltech.
+I developed my passion for teaching while working at the UC Berkeley Student Learning Center, and I continued to learn about mentoring and STEM pedagogy through the Certificate of Practice in University Teaching at Caltech.
 I have also mentored for the LAMAT Institute , a REU at UCSC.
 See my mentee's work here!.
 At Caltech, I was a mentor for the Caltech Connection Program , which connects students at Pasadena Community College and other minority-serving institutions with Caltech graduate students and postdocs for research experiences.

-Equity & Inclusion: I served on the organizing committee for Caltech's Gender Minorities and Women in PMA, GWIPMA.
+During graduate school, I also served on the organizing committee for Caltech's Gender Minorities and Women in PMA, GWIPMA.

 Contact